 There is a big cash-off for this art: museums display the art to make high fashion accessible for everybody to see, yet designers still profit from the ticket sales in the galleries.
 No longer does this only service the extraordinarily wealthy and famous.

-- The Metropolitan Museum in New York City is displaying Prada and an assortment of other mainly New York based designers.
+There are now displays all over the world: - San Francisco's de Young Fine Arts Museum is displaying Jean Paul Gaultier's 120 most reknown ready-to-wear designs. - The Metropolitan Museum in New York City is displaying Prada and an assortment of other mainly New York based designers.

 - The house of Gucci opened a private museum in a palazzo in Florence, Italy showcasing Salvatore Ferragmo's world famous designs.